NVIDIA/NVTX/README.md

 The C++ and Python interfaces provide objects and decorators for automatically managing the lifetimes of ranges.

+## Resource naming/tracking
 **Resource naming** associates a displayable name string with an object.
-For example, naming CPU threads allows a tool that displays thread activity on a timeline to have meaningful labels for its rows.
+For example, naming CPU threads allows a tool that displays thread activity on a timeline to have more meaningful labels for its rows than an numeric thread ID.

+**Resource tracking** extends the idea of naming to include object lifetime tracking, as well as important usage of the object.
+For example, a mutex provided by platform API (e.g. pthread_mutex, CriticalSection) can be tracked by a tool that intercepts its lock/unlock API calls, so using NVTX to name these mutex objects would be sufficient to see the names of mutexes being locked/unlocked on a timeline.
+However, manually implemented spin-locks may not have an interceptible API, so tools can't automatically detect when they are used.
+Use NVTX to annotate these types of mutexes where they are locked/unlocked to enable tools to track them just like standard platform API mutexes.

 # How do I use NVTX in my code?